spexod/Portal/README.md

 Following the prompts in the script, once the images are pulled and the containers are launched (wait 10 seconds for the initialization), navigate to the live website in your browser using <https://spexodisks.com>.

-Congratulations, you just deployed the SpExoDisks website.
+Congratulations, you just deployed the SpExoDisks website!

 ## Local Machine Testing
 SpExServer is a conglomerate repository that brings together other smaller